Stomski/blind75/README.md

 # blind75

-Working through the blind75 thoroughly
+Working through the blind75 thoroughly,

+week one, hashmaps;